robbrody/RB_Python_Data_Project/README.md

 ## 3. How well do jobs and skills pay for data analysts?

 ### Salary Anaysis for Data Roles

-I filtered the data for US based roles.
-I dropped any non values for annual salary from the datset.
-I found the 6 most in demand roles and plotted their median salaries in a boxplot.
+I filtered the dataset to focus on U.S.-based roles and removed entries with missing values for annual salary to ensure accurate analysis.
+Next, I identified the six most in-demand roles and visualized their median salaries using a box plot, highlighting the distribution and variability in compensation across these key positions.

 ### Visualize the Data